-When you get a subscription from an ISP (for example a fibre connection) you will pay for the bitrate that you desire, for example 5, 10 or 20 Mbit.
-The fibre connection however is capable of sending traffic at a much higher bitrate (for example 100 Mbit).
-In this case the ISP will “limit” your traffic to whatever you are paying for.
-The contract that you have with the ISP is often called the traffic contract.
-The bitrate that you pay for at the ISP is often called the CIR (Committed Information Rate).
+When you get a subscription from an ISP (for example a fiber connection), you will pay for the bitrate that you desire, for example, 5, 10, or 20 Mbit.
+The fiber connection however is capable of sending traffic at a much higher bitrate (for example 100 Mbit).
+In this case, the ISP will “limit” your traffic to whatever you are paying for.
+The contract you have with the ISP is often called the traffic contract.
+The bitrate you pay for at the ISP is often called the CIR (Committed Information Rate).
 Limiting the bitrate of a connection is done with policing or shaping.
 The difference between the two is that policing will drop the exceeding traffic and shaping will buffer it.

-If you are interested to see how shaping works you should read my “traffic shaping explained” lesson.
+If you are interested in how shaping works, you should read my “traffic shaping explained” lesson.
 The logic behind policing is completely different than shaping.
-To check if traffic matches the traffic contract the policer will measure the cumulative byte-rate of arriving packets and the policer can take one of the following actions:
+To check if traffic matches the traffic contract, the policer will measure the cumulative byte rate of arriving packets, and the policer can take one of the following actions:

 - Allow the packet to pass.